Performing a Sign Test In Exercises 7–22, (b) find the critical v... | Study Prep in Pearson+

 1

 Step 1: Understand the Sign Test.
-The Sign Test is a non-parametric test used to determine whether the median of a population differs from a specified value.
-In this case, the claim is that the median age of users is greater than 30 years old.
+The Sign Test is a non-parametric test used to determine if there is a significant difference between paired observations.
+Here, we compare the intensity scores before and after taking anti-inflammatory drugs for each patient.

-Step 2: Identify the null and alternative hypotheses.
-The null hypothesis (H₀) states that the median age is equal to 30 years old, while the alternative hypothesis (H₁) states that the median age is greater than 30 years old.
+Step 2: Calculate the differences.
+For each patient, subtract the 'after' score from the 'before' score.
+If the difference is positive, it indicates a decrease in pain intensity.
+If the difference is negative, it indicates an increase in pain intensity.
+Record the sign (+ or -) of each difference.

 Step 3: Count the signs.
-For each data point, compare it to the hypothesized median (30 years old).
-Assign a '+' sign for values greater than 30, a '-' sign for values less than 30, and ignore values equal to 30.
-In this case, there are 10 '+' signs, 11 '-' signs, and 3 values equal to 30 (ignored).
+Count the number of positive signs (indicating improvement) and negative signs (indicating worsening).
+Ignore any differences that are zero (no change).

 Verified video answer for a similar problem: